etskinner/LeagueGoldReminder/Readme.md

 ## Install

 ### LeagueGoldReminder.exe / Portable
 The easiest way to run this is to download and run LeagueGoldReminder.exe from the [Releases](https://github.com/etskinner/LeagueGoldReminder/releases) page.

+Windows will probably complain that it's a dangerous file, because I haven't signed it or anything.
+If you don't trust it, follow the Python install option below.
+Otherwise, bypass the warnings.

 ### Python
 If you're familiar with python and git: